devopness/devopness/docs/pipelines/steps/add-step.md

 1. Click the `Pipelines` tab
 1. In the list of pipelines, find the pipeline you want to manage and click the `NAME` of the pipeline
 1. On the upper-right corner of pipeline details view click `STEPS`
-1. On the upper-right corner of the list click `ADD STEP`
+1. On the upper-right corner of the list click `ADD PIPELINE STEP`
 1. Follow the instructions in the add pipeline step form then click `CONFIRM`
     > A new deployment is required for your changes to take effect.
       - Follow the guide {% mentionPost "/docs/applications/deploy-application" %}